Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Introduction

-The situation is more complicated in donor-based spin qubits.
+The situation is more complicated in donor-based spin qubits \cite{morello2020donor}.
 Encoding quantum information in the nuclear spin of donor atoms in silicon was one of the earliest proposals for solid-state quantum computers \cite{kane1998silicon}.
 This vision has been corroborated by the experimental demonstration of exceptionally long spin coherence times, exceeding 30 seconds \cite{muhonen2014storing}, and 1- and 2-qubit gate fidelities above 99\% \cite{muhonen2015quantifying,mkadzik2022precision}.
 The Coulomb potential of a donor also naturally binds an electron, which is itself an excellent qubit, with demonstrated single-qubit gate fidelity up to 99.98\% \cite{dehollain2016optimization}.
 However, electron two-qubit logic gates based on exchange face the challenge that $J$ is both oscillating and exponentially dependent on inter-donor distance \cite{koiller2001exchange,voisin2020valley,joecker2021full}.
-The useful range of the exchange is only $\sim 10-20$~nm, making it extremely difficult to fabricate and align metallic gates to control the tunnel barrier between the donors.
+The useful range of the exchange is only $\sim 10-20$~nm, making it difficult to fabricate and align metallic gates to control the tunnel barrier between the donors.
 Therefore, the only example of exchange control in donor systems to date was achieved by detuning the electrochemical potentials of a pair of multi-donor quantum dots, resulting in gate-controlled SWAP oscillations \cite{he2019two}.
 Since the donor-bound electrons were not operated as qubits, it was not possible to benchmark the fidelity of such operations, nor to demonstrate spin entanglement.
+Even in quantum computer architectures focusing on donor nuclear spins as the information carriers, electron exchange is likely to be a crucial ingredient for scale-up, since nuclear spins do not naturally interact with each other with sufficient strength.

+Here we present the first experimental demonstration of exchange-based, entangling two-qubit logic gates between electrons bound to individual $^{31}$P donors in silicon.
+This is obtained by implementing a scheme exploiting a fixed $J$, weaker than the electron-nuclear hyperfine interaction, $A$ \cite{kalra2014robust}.
+In this regime, preparing the two $^{31}$P nuclei in an opposite state detunes the two electrons by $A \gg J$ and renders each electron's resonance frequency dependent on the state of the other.
+The native two-qubit operation is a CROT gate (equivalent to a CNOT gate, up to single-qubit rotations), implemented by electron spin resonance \cite{madzik2021conditional}.
+This setup is formally equivalent to that of experiments in gate-defined double quantum dots operated in the regime $J < \Delta E_z$, where $\Delta E_z$ is a Zeeman energy difference between the two electron spins, caused either by a magnetic field gradient \cite{zajac2018resonantly,noiri2022fast} or by a difference in $g$-factor across the two dots \cite{huang2019fidelity}.